drewcornwall/task-engine-py/readme.md

   - If we are approaching the rate limit, add a delay to the task until more tokens becomes available (if using Token Bucket Algorithm)
   - Ideally this would be a decorator `@rateLimit(key='/'jobs/runs/get')`.
 The key is used as a lookup in some global hash table to keep track of how many requests per second are being issues against the endpoint.

+- Reporter
+  - Currently there is one reporter that logs the DAG to console before running.
+It would be great to have one that shows the current progress/state of execution, or output the DAG for graphiz/dot language, mermaid, html, or other graphing library.

 - Parallelism
   - Currently task-engine is single process, and executes all the tasks in the DAG sequentially.
 It would be great if we could execute the tasks in individual threads while respecting DAG dependencies.